Actindo-AG/Documentation/POS/Integration/07_ManageOffers.md

 ![PIM Products](/Assets/Screenshots/PIM/Products/List/Products.png "[PIM Products]")

-1. Click the article you want to create an offer to in the article list.
+1. Click the product you want to create an offer to in the product list.
   The *Edit Product* view is displayed.

 2. Click the *OFFERS* tab.